 Latex paint would probably work as well, but might be more likely to peel.

-But now Krylon has come up with a NEW water-based latex spray paint!
+Now Krylon has come up with a NEW water-based latex spray paint!
+Give this a try when you need to paint your pool noodle.

 Are pool noodles good insulation?